ovrdc/ovrdc.github.io/README.md

-#Ohio Valley Regional Development Commission
-##Web Data Visualization App Templates and Examples Site
+#OVRDC Web Data Visualization App Templates and Examples Site

 The apps listed on this site should be considered beta and are under constant development.
 Contributions are welcome.
 Being a publicly funded agency, all apps are in the public domain unless otherwise noted.